 Ownership structure of related parties

-Group relief is generally available under the ITA, such that unabsorbed capital allowances, trade losses and donations for the current year may be transferred by a Singapore-incorporated company to another Singapore-incorporated company within the same group, provided certain conditions are met, including that 75 per cent or more of the total number of issued ordinary shares in one company are beneficially held by the other company through Singapore-incorporated companies.
+Group relief is generally available under the ITA, such that unabsorbed capital allowances, trade losses and donations for the current year may be transferred by a Singapore-incorporated company to another Singapore-incorporated company within the same group, provided certain conditions are met, including that 75 % or more of the total number of issued ordinary shares in one company are beneficially held by the other company through Singapore-incorporated companies.

 Under the ITA, there is no concept of controlled foreign corporations.